 Prompt: The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

-As I turned on the ignition key, I heard stutters from the front accompanied by visuals of black smoke from the muffler of the 90s Toyota Kijang.
+As I turned on the ignition key, I heard stutters from the front, accompanied by visuals of black smoke from the muffler of the 90s Toyota Kijang.
 I hurriedly hopped out, opened the hood, and was immediately presented with viscous black smoke covering the silhouette of the engine.
 I waited for 15 minutes.
 Once the black vapor slowly dissipated, a seemingly clearer view of different colored cables protruded out of the engine.
 “Again… Seemingly!!”
 My eyes cannot distinguish these colors as I was reminded of my protanomaly.
 Mixed feelings ensued: excitement to fix the Toyota and disappointment due to my limitation that hinders me from investigating this object.

 For years, people around me (distant family, family friends, etc.) had enforced a limitation upon me based on one flaw.
 Somehow, there has been this unknown stigma, “someone who’s colorblind CANNOT become an engineer.”
 It took a toll on me as it slowly pulled me away from my dream.
 I was frustrated and wanted to disconnect from the world.
 It was tough, but this inherited van that appeared as my 14th birthday gift has grounded me.
 It became a force that keeps the engineer inside me alive despite my colorblindness.